hikeventures/hikeventures.github.io/_posts/tidbits/2017-03-19-Outdoors-Tidbits-59.markdown

 ---
 Last week we have been very busy.
 Konstantin was in Edinburgh while Patrick went through the video footages which we took at the ITB in Berlin.

-It also seems that spring is finally also coming to Finland as there were only a few patches of ice left on the Baltic Sea.
+It also seems that spring is finally coming to Finland as there were only a few patches of ice left on the Baltic Sea.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/33531567365/in/dateposted-public/" title="Turku Finland"><img src="https://c1.staticflickr.com/3/2893/33531567365_6a7cdcd172_k.jpg" width="2048" height="1213" alt="Ruissalo Turku Finland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>